vasilijpavlov99/TransitFlowAnimationAstoriaWingStation/README.md

 ```

 ---
-*Created by Vasilij Pavlov, MArch 2025, Parsons School of Design.*# TransitFlowAnimationAstoriaWingStation
+*Created by Vasilij Pavlov, MArch 2025, Parsons School of Design.*
-A data visualization tool that generates an animated MP4 (or GIF fallback) illustrating the urban planning concept behind the proposed Astoria Wing Station — a new transit hub designed to decentralize NYC's Manhattan-centric rail network by enabling direct interborough connections.